google/error-prone/docs/installation.md

 ---

 Our goal is to make it simple to add Error Prone checks to your existing Java compilation.
+Please note that Error Prone must be run on JDK 8 or newer.
+It can be used to build Java 6 or 7 code by setting the appropriate `-source` / `-target` / `-bootclasspath` flags.

-Please join our [mailing list](http://groups.google.com/group/error-prone-announce) to know when a new version is released!
+Please join our [mailing
+list](http://groups.google.com/group/error-prone-announce) to know when a new version is released!

 # Bazel